Accommodation payments and contributions

 See the Residential aged care fee scenarios for some simplified examples of how fees and accommodation costs are worked out for people with different financial circumstances.

 Charging interim accommodation costs

-Where a resident enters care before a means assessment has been completed, or if they have chosen not to disclose their means to Services Australia, you can charge the agreed accommodation payment price as set out in the accommodation agreement.
-If the resident is later found to be eligible for Government assistance with their accommodation costs, you must refund any overpaid amounts.
+Where a resident enters care before a means assessment has been completed, you can charge the agreed accommodation payment price as set out in the accommodation agreement.
+If Services Australia later assigns low means status to the resident, you must refund any overpaid amounts.
 The change to a resident’s means status and accommodation costs can be backdated to the day they entered care.